rfeinman/learning-to-learn/README.md

 synthesized.

 ### 3. toy-neuralnet
-This folder contains core reusable source code for the experiments.
+This folder contains the core reusable source code for the project.

 ### 3. scripts
 This folder contains short Python scripts for running some experiments.
 Here you will find scripts for training a neural network model and evaluating its performance.
+There are also scripts for generating and saving datasets.

-## Results
+## Results: Canonical Bit-vector Features
 Our ultimate goal is to model the infant learning tasks described in Smith et al. 2002 using simple neural network (NN) models.
 In order to do so, we use artificial toy data that is designed to mimic the data described in the paper.